Updated November 2022

-Catalina Gutierrez of Red Violet Studio shares how to work with resin for beginners and important protocols to work with it safely.
+Catalina of Redviolet Studio shares tips on resin for beginners plus important safety protocols to consider.

 I’m so happy that over the past 8 months I finally allocated the time to explore and learn all about resin, because this medium is so versatile and fun.